organizer-network/organizer.network/README.md

 ## Versioning

 * Current release: __[v0.0.5 "eeeeee"](https://github.com/organizer-network/organizer.network/releases/tag/v0.0.5)__ (on the `master` branch)
-* Under development: __v0.0.6 "foom"__ (on the `develop` branch)
+* Under development: __v0.0.6 "foom"__

 Versions names are based on [Tom Gauld's *A Noisy Alphabet*](http://myjetpack.tumblr.com/post/65442529656/a-noisy-alphabet-a-new-screenprint-by-tom).

+## Contributing

+Organizer.network welcomes contributors!

+* Drop in on our [meta group](https://organizer.network/join/yycczw12923m2stb) and say hello.
+* Some issues in GitHub are [labeled as good for first-time contributors](https://github.com/organizer-network/organizer.network/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+* If you find something seems broken, please [write up an issue](https://github.com/organizer-network/organizer.network/issues).
+* New development happens on the `develop` branch, `master` branch reflects the current release.

+You may notice dphiffer uses [emoji codes](http://emoji-cheat-sheet.com/) in his commit messages, this is entirely optional.

+## Dependencies

+* node.js 8 or 10
+* PostgreSQL 10 or 11

 ## Developer setup

 _This has only been tested on macOS and Ubuntu, but there's no reason to think it wouldn't work on other platforms.
 I definitely welcome hearing about your experience on, for example, Windows._

-Dependencies:

-* node.js 8 or 10
-* PostgreSQL 10 or 11

-## macOS setup

 Note that these instructions are assuming a macOS development environment.
 You may need to adjust for other platforms.
 If you're looking to install this on a server, you may want to check out the [server setup guide](setup/setup.md).